api2cart/typescript-angular-sdk/CartApi.md

   dateEndFrom: "2016-12-29 16:44:30",
     // Filter entity by date_end (less or equal) (optional)
   dateEndTo: "2016-12-29 16:44:30",
-    // Filter coupons by avail status (optional)
-  avail: false,
-    // Language id (optional)
-  langId: "3",
     // Set this parameter in order to choose which entity fields you want to retrieve (optional)
+  responseFields: "{pagination,result{coupon_count,coupon{id,code,name,conditions,actions{scope,amount,conditions{id,value,sub-conditions}},date_start,avail}}}",
+    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
   params: "id,code,type,amount",
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  responseFields: "{pagination,result{coupon_count,coupon{id,code,name,conditions,actions{scope,amount,conditions{id,value,sub-conditions}},date_start,avail}}}",
     // Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all (optional)
   exclude: "usage_history,type",
 };